BYU-ITC-344/byu-itc-344.github.io/hw-7/index.md

    1. Try changing the password back to an old password that meets the requirements which should be denied
    1. Take a screenshot showing all of the above.

-## Part 2: Ubuntu Server – SSH Hardening
+## Part 2: Ubuntu – SSH Hardening

 ### Step 1: Configure Key-Based Authentication

 1. On your **Windows 11 VM**, generate two SSH key pairs.
 One for the user analyst1 and the other for intern1.
    - Use the `ssh-keygen` command in PowerShell.
 Make sure you give the keys different names when asked `Enter file in which to save the key`.
 If you leave this blank or choose the same name, you will only one key.
-1. Copy the public key to your Ubuntu Server VM:
+1. Copy the public key to your Ubuntu VM:
 1. Verify key-based login works
 1. Take a screenshot showing both keys work.